About EARN

 Employers should make sure to include explicit information about their mental health resources, programs and benefits when onboarding their new employees.
 Where possible, they should strive to choose mental health providers that have experience working with neurodivergent people.
 They should also explore ways to help employees navigate the process to select their health insurance coverage and understand benefits of different plans.
 Learn more about workplace mental health support in EARN’s Mental Health Toolkit.

-Finally, actively invite management to support workers as they advocate for and ask for supports that would enhance their productivity and wellbeing at work.
+Finally, actively invite management to support workers as they advocate for and ask for supports that would enhance their productivity and well-being at work.
 Some neurodivergent people may hesitate to bring up and discuss their access needs.
 Creating a supportive and inclusive workplace culture can help ensure neurodivergent workers can perform their best on the job.
 These efforts can also demonstrate a commitment to creating a disability-inclusive workplace culture.